AdobeDocs/app-builder/src/pages/resources/custom-asset-compute-worker/lesson5.md

   }
   ```

-3. The last one is similar to the first, but this time we add a text watermark to the image.
+3. This time, add a text watermark to the image:

   ```json
   {